 From the shore of the mainland to the many islands around the San Juans, there are hundreds of miles of beaches to explore.
 Many beaches are dog-friendly and even a few have off-leash areas.

 Whidbey Island’s Double Bluff beach is one of the largest off-leash dog beaches in the country.
 But beware there are hundreds of free running dogs splashing through the water, digging in the sand, and sniffing butts.
 So if your dog doesn’t enjoy being social, this beach can be a little frustrating.

 There are also many leash-only beaches where you can enjoy the sand and surf with your dog without the fuss.
 Kalaloch Beach, Washington sports a great view, crashing waves, and is leashed dog-friendly.

 Checking out the Ballard Farmer's Market

 Our pups love getting out, hopping over trees and climbing rocks, and drinking the cold fresh waters of springs and rivers.

 At the end of a long week, there is nothing like getting out into the calm of the tall trees.
 The State parks are a great way to take your dog for a great walk through the woods.
 Leashes are required and be prepared to haul your poop bags back to the main entrance of the trails as trash cans are few and far between.

 Marymoor Park in Redmond,Wa has a 40 acre off-leash park as well as other leashed trail areas.
 Other parks like Snoqualmie's Three Forks park has a great fenced off-leash park with a shy dog fenced in area for those like our Riley who prefer to watch the heavy sniffing.

-Wherever you go, I suggest calling ahead or going online to be sure your destination is dog friendly.
-But you will certainly be surprised at the number of watering bowls available as you explore the beautiful Pacific Northwest.
-Most towns are very dog friendly and have plenty of green space for you and your dog to enjoy.
+Wherever you go, I suggest calling ahead or going online to be sure your destination is dog-friendly.
+But you will certainly be surprised at the number of water bowls available as you explore the beautiful Pacific Northwest.
+Most towns are very dog-friendly and have plenty of green space for you and your dog to enjoy.